ISL 2020-21: FC Goa striker Igor Angulo wins the Golden Boot | Goal.com

 After winning the Golden Boot with 24 goals from 37 games while at his former club Gornik Zabrze, FC Goa striker Igor Angulo has won the ISL Golden Boot in his first year in India.

-After his goal against Mumbai City in the first leg of the first semi-final, Angulo equalled Roy Krishna's tally of 14 goals and lead the chart on account of a better conversion ratio (a goal in every 118 minutes) as compared to the Fijian's (a goal every 141* minutes).
+After his goal against Mumbai City in the first leg of the first semi-final, Angulo equalled Roy Krishna's tally of 14 goals and lead the chart on account of a better conversion ratio (a goal in every 118 minutes) as compared to the Fijian (a goal every 147 minutes).

 The FC Goa talisman has been a success in his maiden season with the club and despite the Gaurs' exit from the play-offs, the Spaniard finished at the top of the goal scorer's chart based on this season's change in rules in determining who wins the Golden Boot.